Scholars Guide

 Meet the Carolina Covenant Team

 The Carolina Covenant is more than an exceptional financial aid package.
 As a Carolina Covenant Scholar, you are wrapped within a campus-wide commitment to your success.
-A comprehensive infrastructure of support systems and a committed network of mentors and liaisons ensure that you have every opportunity to successfully complete your undergraduate education.
+A committed network of mentors and liaisons ensure that you have every opportunity to successfully complete your undergraduate education.
 Further, our University is dedicated to setting you up for post-undergraduate success in graduate school or the career field of your choice.

-From wellbeing support, individualized mentoring, admissions test-prep review sessions, graduate school pathway discussions, high-impact career preparation, training, and job placement opportunities across a wide array of professions to community events like trivia nights and socials, the Carolina Covenant Program offers an array of opportunities to help you thrive at Carolina.
-Read your eblast (the name of our community email update) each week to learn more about the workshops, meetings, events, and resources we coordinate for you.
-You can also make an appointment with us or drop by!
-We’d love to connect with you.
+From wellbeing support, individualized mentoring, graduate school pathway discussions, career preparation, training, and job placement opportunities to community events like trivia nights and socials, the Carolina Covenant Program offers an array of opportunities to help you thrive at Carolina.
+Read your eblast (our community email update) each week to learn more about the workshops, meetings, events, and resources we coordinate for you.
+You can also make an appointment with us or drop by.
+We’d love to connect with you!

 Covenant Career Readiness and Opportunity